Keyboard shortcuts

 -p, --path <PATH>

-Path to the function.
+Path to the function workspace.
 Default is current directory ($FUNC_PATH) [env: FUNC_PATH=]

 -h, --help